 The findings of the TIA stipulate that the Rheebok/Impala Avenue intersection operates at an overall range between level B & C (A being the best and F being the worst), which is deemed to be acceptable when approaching the intersection from the easterly side.
-The current LoS when approaching the intersection from the western direction however is unacceptable.
-However, this is not as a result of the proposed development.
+The current LoS (status quo) when approaching the intersection from the western direction however, is unacceptable.
+According to the traffic engineer this is not as a result of the proposed development.

 Upgrade of the western approach is a municipal function to improve the current LoS constraints.
 Volume/capacity ratios are considered acceptable, especially coming from the eastern side (from the development direction towards the intersection).